 Does anyone actually know what dark data is or why it should be a part of your master data management?

 Very few people understand what it is and how it works.
-Dark data is simply data that is hidden from view, meaning it cannot be simply exported from your database like regular data.
-It’s generated every day by systems using networks – it just isn’t usable in any real, immediate way.
+Dark data is simply data that is in the shadows, meaning it cannot be simply exported to your database like regular data.
+It’s generated every day by systems using networks – it just isn’t usable in any immediate way.
 Consulting companies such as Gartner, Forrester, and IBM describe dark data as a collection of a ton of data just hasn’t been figured out yet.
-And though dark data may easy to use, if processed properly, it can unleash a world of new potential.
+And though dark data may not be easy to use, at first, when processed properly, it can unleash a world of new potential.

 Dark Data and Master Data Management

 Some of the biggest companies in the world generate a huge amount of data every day.
 The whole purpose of storing this data is to eventually use it.
 However, most companies admit that the percentage of data on their networks actually used in any real analysis hovers around 20%.
 The rest of their memory is clogged with this dark data that serves no immediate or apparent purpose.

 Companies are afraid to lose any potentially useful data

 Because companies are anxious about throwing out any data, they keep a lot on hand even if it is not processed or easily accessible, this means they do not use any method or technology such as Master Data Management.
 This creates both a lost opportunity and wasteful costs.
 Ideally, a company will be able to triage all stored data and discard the dead weight accordingly.
 This requires systems that can screen for useful data and automate disposal of the rest.
 Once data is designated as useful, the analytics team should come in and find a way to process it for information.